elementary/website/docs/code/getting-started.md

 	notification.set_priority (NotificationPriority.URGENT);

 `URGENT` notifications should really only be used on the most extreme cases.
-There are also [other notification priorities](http://valadoc.elementary.io/#!api=gio-2.0/GLib.NotificationPriority); Notifications with `LOW` priority, for example, are skipped from the notifications indicator.
+There are also [other notification priorities](http://valadoc.elementary.io/#!api=gio-2.0/GLib.NotificationPriority).

 ## Review {#notifications-review}
 Let's review what all we've learned: